string-o-matic/string-o-matic/README.md

 ### Other

-- [ ] Try crypto-js as a replacement for forge
-- [ ] Forl bcryptjs and remove node module references
+- [ ] Fork bcryptjs and remove node module references
 - [ ] Run standard conversion tests in the user's browser to spot potential bugs
 - [ ] Thorough unit tests
 - [x] Local fonts only